 It has become essential in the last decade because of the rise in the popularity of sites like Facebook, Twitter, Instagram, or LinkedIn.

 Social media marketing is a relatively cheap and easy form of digital marketing.
 It does not require major investments, and gives you an opportunity to connect directly with your community.
-If you’re interested in reading more about the advantages of social media, find out How to Strengthen Your Digital Marketing Strategy with Social Media Monitoring.

 #5 Newsletters are a great way of generating leads